Originally published February 29, 2016

-Genetic Counseling Note: Lynch syndrome is an autosomal dominant condition.
-This means that a person who carries one copy of a mutation in any of the 5 genes known to cause Lynch syndrome is at increased risk to develop multiple adult-onset cancers, especially those of the colon, uterus and ovaries.
+Lynch syndrome is an autosomal dominant condition.
+This means that a person who carries one copy of a mutation in any of the genes known to cause Lynch syndrome is at increased risk to develop multiple adult-onset cancers, especially those of the colon, uterus, and ovaries.

-A person who carries two mutations in the same gene of any of the genes associated with Lynch syndrome (MLH1, MSH2, MSH6, PMS2) has a completely different syndrome called Constitutional Mismatch Repair Deficiency (CMMRD).
-This usually occurs when that person inherits one mutation from the father and the other from the mother.
+A person who carries two mutations in the same gene in any of the genes associated with Lynch syndrome (MLH1, MSH2, MSH6, PMS2) has a completely different syndrome called Constitutional Mismatch Repair Deficiency (CMMRD).
+This usually occurs when a person inherits one mutation from their father and the other from their mother.
 This rare condition is associated with a high risk of early-onset cancers, including childhood onset cancers of the brain and blood.
-Café-au-lait spots (flat, light brown birthmark-like marks on the skin), are also common.
+Café au lait spots, flat light-brown birthmarks on the skin, are also common.

 Bell was an energetic, happy girl who wanted to be a nurse when she grew up.
 She was a social butterfly who enjoyed every moment of her life.

-We offered to postpone this interview for a few weeks or months because of what you and your family are going through, but you were interested in doing this now – why?
+We offered to postpone this interview because of what you and your family are going through, but you were interested in doing this now – why?

 Because I want to bring awareness to CMMRD, Lynch syndrome, and other inherited cancers, and push for a cure.
 I never want another family to watch their child take their last breath.

-Tragically, you’ve lost 3 of your 5 children to CMMRD-related cancers in the past six years.
+Tragically, you have lost three of your five children to CMMRD-related cancers in the past six years.
 How did you learn that these cancers were related to CMMRD?

-Our son Cody was diagnosed with an optic glioma at age 11, and then at 16 he was diagnosed with a giant cell medulloblastoma.
-Cody had café-au-lait spots on his skin and his doctors thought he had a genetic condition called Neurofibromatosis Type 1 (NF-1), but he didn’t.
+Our son Cody was diagnosed with an optic glioma at age 11.
+At 16, he was diagnosed with a giant cell medulloblastoma.
+Cody had café au lait spots on his skin, and his doctors thought he had a genetic condition called Neurofibromatosis Type 1 (NF-1), but he didn’t.
 Cody died at age 17.

-A few months after Cody passed away, our daughter Averi was found to have blood in her stool.
-A colonoscopy revealed that she had dozens of precancerous colon polyps, and so she had her colon removed at age 14.
-Two months later Averi was found to have a brain tumor called a glioblastoma and she also had café-au-lait spots.
-It was suspected that Averi might have a genetic condition called Familial Adenomatous Polyposis (FAP), but she did not.
-We requested more extensive genetic testing and learned that Averi carried 2 copies of a PMS2 mutation.
+A few months after Cody passed away, our daughter Averi had blood in her stool.
+A colonoscopy revealed that she had dozens of precancerous colon polyps, so she had her colon removed at age 14.
+Two months later, Averi was found to have a brain tumor called a glioblastoma, and she also had café au lait spots.
+Doctors suspected that Averi might have a genetic condition called Familial Adenomatous Polyposis (FAP), but she did not.
+We requested more extensive genetic testing and learned that Averi carried two copies of a PMS2 mutation.
 Averi died at age 17.

 Our daughter Bell was diagnosed with glioblastoma last year at age 9, and she recently died at age 10.
-She also had 2 copies of a PMS2 mutation.
+She also had two copies of a PMS2 mutation.

-No, we don’t on either side of our family.
+No, we do not on either side of our family.
 My paternal grandfather had colon cancer at age 82.
-We have no history of early-onset colon cancer, uterine or ovarian cancer.
-The childrens’ father and I have not yet had genetic testing, but intend to when our lives settle down a bit.
+We have no history of early-onset colon cancer, uterine, or ovarian cancer.
+The children’s father and I have not yet had genetic testing, but intend to when our lives settle down a bit.

-It’s unusual for 2 parents to each carry a mutation for Lynch syndrome.
+It’s unusual for two parents to each carry a mutation for Lynch syndrome.

 Yes.
-As far as we know, we are not related to each other, although we’ve learned that is a common finding in other families with CMMRD.
+As far as we know, we are not related to each other, although we have learned that is a common finding in other families with CMMRD.

-Have your other 2 children had genetic testing?
+Have your other two children had genetic testing?

 One of my daughters has tested ‘true negative’ and does not carry any Lynch mutations.
-The other daughter has chosen not to be tested at this time.
-Neither have café-au-lait spots, so we are hopeful that neither has CMMRD.
+My other daughter is choosing not to be tested at this time.
+Neither have café au lait spots, so we are hopeful that neither has CMMRD.

 I’ve heard a lot of people say, “How do they do it?” in regards to you and your family.
-What is the answer?
+What is your answer?

 In a sea of loss, is there anything positive that has come from this experience?